Jacques Brosse the joy of the moment

 Brosse capture Scenes of everyday life, like the attention that he and his wife provide to an old basket, thus highlighting the relevance of traditional trades and their artisans.

-Some reflections of Brosse, they can perfectly be interpreted as Aphorisms.
+Some reflections of Jacques Brosse, they can perfectly be interpreted as Aphorisms.
 Some examples:

 Brosse, an open mentality thinker, also appreciates a different form of spirituality.
 He sometimes retires to meditate on a monastery, and fixes his gaze in Benedictine monks: